An introduction to Power Banks

 Congratulations on that latest new Smartphone!
 It’s got the latest in operating system, great camera and terrific screen clarity right?
 How amazing… It also has a fantastic battery of about 3000mAH?
 Thank god!
 Otherwise your phone would have died down every 3- 4 hours.
 We are not joking.
 Having a battery of 3000mAh surely will help you avoid mid-day charging but you are not immune to battery discharges halfway through the day if you are person who is heavy user off all the apps in the phone.

-Hope you also bought a Power Bank along.
+Hope you also bought the Best Power Bank along.
 Nope?
 Well, you just might be stretching your luck a bit too far.

 A Power Bank, as the name suggests, is your personal bank where you can withdraw power as and when needed and keep your devices charged.
 Also, just like a money bank, Power Bank needs to be charged/filled-up once, and you can keep on withdrawing as and when you want till there is a power balance left.